2026 Grandstand Entertainment

 Welcomed By

-Thunder at the Fair Truck and Tractor Pull sponsored by American Bank & Trust is coming back.
+Action will round out the South Dakota State Fair as the Thunder at the Fair Truck and Tractor Pull, sponsored by American Bank & Trust, is set for the Fair’s final day.

-This entertainment will bring high-powered excitement to the grandstand.
-The 2025 Case IH Thunder in the Dirt Outlaw Pulling Series returns to the State Fair for the first time in six years, featuring five national series classes: Super Farm Tractors, Light Pro Stock Tractors, Light Super Stocks, NA 2WD, and Light Limited Mod Tractors.
-Competitors across the Midwest will battle for top honors and championship points, filling the grandstand with roars of high-horsepower engines.
+Fans can expect an exciting afternoon as the 2026 Case IH Thunder in the Dirt Outlaw Pulling Series returns.
+The series will feature five national classes: Super Farm Tractors, Light Pro Stock Tractors, Light Super Stocks, NA 2WD, and Light Limited Mod Tractors.
+Competitors from across the Midwest will go head to head for top honors and championship points.